Desiree Kahikopo on Berlinale, Production Process and Vision for ‘The White Line’

-We had about 28 cast and crew members excluding the extra’s, but from the get go the challenge was always finance, mostly because the film was a period piece.
-Because of that we knew that we were going to go over budget and we had hoped to raise the money that we needed before we wrapped, but that proved difficulties and still proves to be difficult.
+We had about 28 cast and crew members excluding the extra’s, but from the get-go, the challenge was always financing, mostly because the film was a period piece.
+Because of that, we knew that we were going to go over budget and we had hoped to raise the money that we needed before we wrapped, but that proved difficulties and still proves to be difficult.
 We had to film in 14 days and had to make sure that we don’t exceed that and we filmed in three different towns; Usakos, Karibib and Okahandja, so the scheduling had to be right.
-The cast and crew really did a great job handling the changes in locations and towns, the extras jumped in and were great, the other production challenges was difference in opinion here and there but nothing hectic really.
+The cast and crew really did a great job handling the changes in locations and towns, the extras jumped in and were great, the other production challenges were a difference in opinion here and there but nothing hectic really.

 This film is set in the 1960’s apartheid era.
 What were some of the challenges of making a ‘period piece’ in the recent past?
 How important was it to keep to a 1960s theme and how well is it incorporated in the film?